Skillz4Killz/dapi-bench/README.md

 ---

-Another intersting thing, we noticed about Harmony, was that in the start of the benchmarks, it was the only library to skyrocket in terms of memory compared to the others that remained relatively stable.
+Another intersting thing, noticed about Harmony, was that in the start of the benchmarks, it was the only library to skyrocket in terms of memory compared to the others that remained relatively stable.
 Harmony spiked almost 100MB of memory in the first minute.

 #### Stability